MetPX/sr3-examples/opendcs-acquisition/INSTALL.md

 ## Maintenance Activities

+### Robustness to single LRGS Server failure

+The *lrgsUrl* configuration setting determines which remote server to query for observations.
+The flow will run one process instance to query each configured server, so the number of *instances* should be configured to match the number of *lrgsUrl* entries in the configuration file.

+The *lrgs_download_redundancy* option configures search criteria so that every observation is requests from two servers.

+Since all observations are downloaded from two servers, the failure of any single server will not result in any data loss.

 ### Add a station

 find the PDT of the station to be added, add it to the appropriate header in ~/.config/sr3/flow/ahlpdt.inc